A finitely generated group that does not satisfy the generalized Burghelea Conjecture: Malnormal Embeddings

 \section{Malnormal Embeddings}

-For a group $G$ hyperbolic relative to a subgroup $H$, a subgroup $S$ of $G$ is called \emph{suitable} if $S$ contains two infinite order elements $f$ and $g$ which are not conjugate to any elements of $H$ such that no non-trivial power of $f$ is conjugate to a non-trivial power of $g$.
+For a torsion-free group $G$ hyperbolic relative to a subgroup $H$, a subgroup $S$ of $G$ is called \emph{suitable} if $S$ contains two infinite order elements $f$ and $g$ which are not conjugate to any elements of $H$ and such that no non-trivial power of $f$ is conjugate to a non-trivial power of $g$.
+This is equivalent to \cite[Definition 2.2]{Osi10} since $G$ is torsion-free.
+Indeed, the maximal virtually cylic subgroups containing $f$ and $g$ respectively are both cyclic, and since no power of $f$ is equal to a power of $g$ these cyclic subgroups must intersect trivially.